-Q. What is I&M's projected annual customer growth over the next 20 years?
+Q. What is DEI's projected annual customer growth over the next 20 years?

-A. In I&M's 2018-19 Integrated Resource Plan ("IRP"), the Company projects a customer count growth of only 0.1% per year over the next 20 years.
-Over that same period, I&M projects retail sales growth of only 0.1% per year.
-These figures are starkly at odds with Mr. Hevert's annual earnings growth projections for the proxy group, which are as high as 12% per year over the long term.
-Even Mr. Hevert's median growth rates for the proxy group are too high.
-Mr. Hevert's median growth rate for the proxy group is about 5.5%, which is 55 times greater than I&M's own projections for customer growth and retail sales growth.
-The massive discrepancy between these figures cannot be objectively reconciled.
+load growth projection: "Load growth is moderate with an average annual growth rate of approximately 0.5% over the 20-year planning period."58 This figure is starkly at odds with Mr. Hevert's annual earnings growth projections for the proxy group, which are as high as 10% per year over the long term.59 Even Mr. Hevert's median growth rates for the proxy group are too high.
+Mr. Hevert's median growth rate for the proxy group is about massive discrepancy between these figures cannot be objectively reconciled.